sangaml/adds_win_Linux/README.md

-# Configure Azure Active Directory Domain Service(ADDS) and Azure VMs (Windows and Linux)
+# Configure Azure Active Directory Domain Service(ADDS) and Associate VMs (Windows and Linux) with ADDS.

 # prerequisites are :
 1. Azure Account